 - Finland supports the strengthening of the Intergovernmental Authority on Development (IGAD).
 The organisation’s aim is to promote peace and development in the region.
 Finland's support for the project in 2019–2020 totals 1 million.

 Finland is also supporting a regional Energy and Environment Partnership Program in the Mekong Region (EEP Mekong).
 The programme aims to enhance the use of renewable energy and cleaner technologies.
 The goals include improving energy efficiency, increasing availability of energy, reducing greenhouse gas emissions, and fighting climate change.

 The countries of the Mekong delta area, Thailand, Myanmar, Cambodia, Laos and Vietnam, participate in the regional EEP cooperation.
 The programme favours private and public sector partnerships.
 Practical cooperation is used to encourage the use of renewable energy and to reach energy efficiency.
 By the end of 2017, a total of 37 projects, ranging from small CSO projects to large industrial projects, have been funded.
-The budget for the EEP Mekong for the years from 2009 to 2018 was EUR 17.9 million.
+The budget for the EEP Mekong for the years from 2009 to 2019 is EUR 17.9 million.